Skip to main content

 Exhibit FNHM impact · what moved between 2015 and 2021

 Inputs (facilities, money, AAMs) finally meet outputs.
 Every facility-tab in this document tells you what was built.
 This exhibit tells you whether it worked.
-Indicators are NFHS-4 (2015-16) vs NFHS-5 (2019-21) — the only two rounds available; NFHS-6 fieldwork is ongoing.
+Indicators run NFHS-4 (2015-16) → NFHS-5 (2019-21) → NFHS-6 (2023-24); the Change column shows the most recent movement, NFHS-5 → NFHS-6 where the new round reports the indicator.
+A few indicators not carried on the NFHS-6 state Key Indicators factsheet show NFHS-5 → NFHS-6 as —.

 A note on timing